 If reflective learning or significant, in-depth interactions with peers are major components of learning, microlearning might also disadvantage learners.

 In these cases, discussions and simulations might be used to present philosophical ideas and facilitate the relationships among learners that are critical to the course and to the employees’ work performance.
-Then, a microlearning platform excels at offering additional resources, refreshing key points and drilling factual elements of a larger course.
+Then, a microlearning platform excels at offering additional resources as a performance support.
+Them the use case grows ten-fold with software that uses spaced repetition to help remind the learning to refresh key points and drill factual elements of a larger course.